oliverklee/ext-seminars/Documentation/UsersManual/ManagingRegistrations/Index.rst

   registrations for that particular event are stored

-Changing, deleting and entering registrations
+Changing registrations
 """""""""""""""""""""""""""""""""""""""""""""

-You can edit, delete and enter registration records using W *eb* > *Lists* as well as the back-end module *Events* .
+You can edit registration records using Web >
+List as well as the back-end module *Events*.

 Unregistering from an event